-Dan Schnur is the Director of the Jesse M. Unruh Institute of Politics at the University of Southern California, where he works to motivate students to become involved in politics, government, and public service and teaches popular classes in politics, communications and leadership.
+Dan Schnur is the Executive Director of the Jesse M. Unruh Institute of Politics at the University of Southern California, where he works to motivate students to become involved in politics, government, and public service and teaches popular classes in politics, communications and leadership.
 He also is the founder and Director of the USC Dana and David Dornsife College of Letters, Arts and Sciences/Los Angeles Times poll series.

 Dan has worked for years as a political reformer and has held several leadership positions in this field.
 In 2010, Dan was appointed Chairman of the California Fair Political Practices Commission (FPPC).
 During his tenure, he implemented groundbreaking campaign finance disclosure requirements for independent committees, appointed a bipartisan task force to update California’s 1978 Political Reform Act, and worked to assure the disclosure of campaign finance and spending practices, fair elections, and government transparency.
 Dan also was a founder and co-chairman of the Voices of Reform project, the bi-partisan statewide effort whose work laid the foundation for California’s landmark redistricting reform.

 After completing his FPPC term, Dan registered as a no-party preference voter and launched Fixing California, an organization dedicated to campaign finance and political reform.
 In 2014, Dan ran for statewide office as a non-partisan candidate for California Secretary of State.
 Dan’s campaign focused on rebuilding the political center, the need for campaign fundraising reform, and increasing civics education in California schools.
 Dan plans on continuing the discussion on how to fix a current broken system of politics in California to address the challenges facing the state.